vidhya-asuri/60fps/README.md

 **3.** Reduced number of 'phase' value calculations to 5.

+**4.** Declared the image element to hold moving pizzas outside the loop in which they are attached to their parent element.

 **Changes made on Feb 14, 2016**

 **1.** Removed the use of the calculatePhase function in calculating the movement of the pizza images on scroll.
 Instead in the DOMContentLoaded listener, the 'left' style property is set using a much simplified function.
 The transform style property of the moving pizza element is set to translateY(30px).